 Wedding Decor Inspiration:

-We decided to go for mismatched and colourful decor elements, all gathered from different places.
+We decided to go for mismatched and colorful decor elements, all gathered from different places.
 Some had been family ornaments, passed on through generations, and others were hired by local suppliers in the area.
 We wanted our decor to communicate the festive look and feel that we desired for our wedding day.

-Story behind your wedding dress:
+The story behind your wedding dress:

 Being tall, I was quite nervous about getting a wedding dress that would fit me well.
 I thought that it might be a good idea to fit as many dresses as possible at different bridal boutiques, to determine what I like, and would then go to see a designer to custom make a gown for me.
 To my surprise, I walked out with my dress after the first fitting at a bridal store.
 My dress was perfect for our farm wedding.

 I did not want to go for a formal or tight-fitting gown, and I found just the right fairytale bohemian dress at Bride&Co in Canal Walk.
 I opted for an ivory gown with layers of tulle, and the minimal beadwork along the bodice brought the perfect amount of femininity to the dress.
-Finished my look off with a customized leather jacket, handmade by my aunt, and a pair of cowboy boots straight from Texas!
+Then I finished my look off with a customized leather jacket, handmade by my aunt, and a pair of cowboy boots straight from Texas!

 Nicola: My advice to any bride who is deciding on her wedding dress, is to fit as many dresses as possible before making any decisions regarding your dress.
 Most brides have never seen themselves in a wedding dress.
 Our modern technological era allows us access to a gazillion images of wedding dresses via Pinterest and social media, so our scope of choice is SO wide.
 However, my suggestion is that you walk into an actual bridal store and fit a variety of different dresses to see if the dress you are eyeing from an image, fits your body type.